SalomePlatform/hexablock/doc/python.rst

 .. _python:

 ###############################################
-Using Hexablock with the Python interface (TUI)
+Using HexaBlock with the Python interface (TUI)
 ###############################################

-By the links below you can find sample scripts for all operations provided by Hexablock module
+By the links below you can find sample scripts for all operations provided by HexaBlock module

 .. toctree::
    :maxdepth: 2